fetchai/uAgents/.github/ISSUE_TEMPLATE/issue_template.md

     id: steps_to_reproduce
     attributes:
       label: Steps to Reproduce (Optional)
-      description: If possible, provide detailed steps that consistently reproduce the issue.
+      description: If possible, provide detailed steps that consistently reproduce the bug.
 This will help us pinpoint the problem and fix it as soon as possible.
-      placeholder: |
-        1. In this environment ...
-        2. With this configuration ...
-        3. Run '...'
-        4. See error ...
       validations:
         required: false
-  - type: dropdown
+  - type: textarea
     id: version
     attributes:
       label: uAgents Version
       description: Which version of uAgents were you using?
-      options:
-        - v0.11.1
-        - v0.11.0
-        - v0.10.0
-        # Add other versions as needed
+Please enter the version number here.
       validations:
         required: true
   - type: textarea